stefanhendriks/Dune-II---The-Maker/README.md

 - build troopers from a WOR
 - build light vehicles from a Light Factory
 - build heavy vehicles from a Heavy Factory
+ - build tanks
+  - tanks should be able to face their body to the adjecent cell and face their barrel to the target
 - build air units from a High-Tech
 - upgrade my structures to gain access to other units
 - upgrade my units (??)